Fiber is absolutely important and must be included in our daily foods in the right proportion.

 Fiber is, perhaps, the least understood nutrient by most people.

-Fiber is a carbohydrate that cannot be digested by the human digestive system.
+Fiber is a carbohydrate that the human digestive system cannot digest.
 Our body needs it but never actually digests it.

-Most foods, especially foods from plant sources, have some amount of fiber naturally present in them.
+Most foods, especially those from plant sources, have some amount of fiber naturally.

-There are different types of dietary fibers like cellulose, hemicellulose, gum, pectin mucilage, lignin, and soluble fiber.
+Different dietary fiber types include cellulose, hemicellulose, gum, pectin mucilage, lignin, and soluble fiber.
 All of them are beneficial to health.

-The soluble fibers are those dissolve in liquid, and they usually become a gel-like substance that cannot be absorbed by the body.
+The soluble fibers are those that dissolve in liquid, and they usually become a gel-like substance that the body cannot absorb.
 It has a very powerful effect on metabolism and healthy bowel functioning.

-The soluble fiber becomes the food of the friendly gut bacteria that help in the metabolic processes of the body.
+The soluble fiber becomes the food of the friendly gut bacteria that help in the body’s metabolic processes.

 Insoluble fiber is the soft, bulky roughage in the food that remains the same (unchanged) throughout the process of digestion.
 It makes the waste heavier and softer to prevent indigestion.